RealLeviticus/StreamdeckVSCS/README.md

 - Install with the bundled `StreamdeckVSCSInstaller.exe` (copies the vatSys plugin and triggers the Stream Deck install prompt).
 - In Stream Deck, add the “VSCS Line” action to a key.
 - Each line button can be set to **Auto-detect** or **Manual pick**:
   - **Auto-detect + ID**: Assign a unique numeric ID (1–20) to each button.
 As VSCS lines appear, the plugin maps one line per ID (hotlines first, then coldlines).
-This keeps buttons stable even when lines change order.
+Each ID is only used once, so you won’t get duplicate lines on different buttons, and the mapping stays stable even if VSCS reorders or reconnects lines.
   - **Manual**: Pick a specific line from the detected list.
 The button is locked to that line only.
 - Buttons reflect VSCS status without opening the VSCS window:
   - Hotlines: idle yellow; active green.